Granjow/electronics/electronics.md

 * [ESKA: Technische Einführung](http://eska-fuses.de/fileadmin/pdf/content/Technische_Einfuehrung.pdf)

-## Wires
+## Connectors + Wires

+The typical black connectors are originally produced by DuPont and called Mini-PV.
+Nowadays, they are known as DuPont connectors and produced by [Molex][molex-catalogue] (SL line) and many others.

-Pin headers on PCBs are often connected with Dupont cables.
+Pin headers on PCBs are often connected with Dupont wires.
 I ended up crimping hundreds of them.
 This video gives a quite good understanding:
 [Custom Cables & Guide to Crimping Dupont PCB Interconnect Cables](https://www.youtube.com/watch?v=GkbOJSvhCgU).
 I am using pliers and no special crimping tools, which works just as well with a bit of practice.